Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Thanks, everyone.

-So I really can't back out.
+really can't back out.

-So you kind of have to be there.
+so you kind of have to be there.

 I'm kidding.